Haochen Zhang

-Zhang Haochen (张昊辰 (Zhāng Hàochén)) (born June 3, 1990) is a Chinese pianist.
-He was a Gold Medalist of the 13th Van Cliburn International Piano Competition in 2009, becoming one of the youngest winners in the history of the competition.
+Zhang Haochen (张昊辰 (Zhāng Hàochén); born June 3, 1990) is a Chinese pianist.
+He is won gold at the 13th Van Cliburn International Piano Competition in 2009, becoming one of the youngest winners in the history of the competition.
 Zhang received an Avery Fisher Career Grant in 2017.

 Early life

 Zhang began studying piano at three and a half and gave his debut recital at the Shanghai Music Hall at the age of five, performing Haydn and Mozart sonatas, in addition to all 15 of Bach’s two-part inventions.
 By six, he gave his orchestral debut playing Mozart’s Piano Concerto K. 467 with the Shanghai Symphony Orchestra.
 He was awarded first prize at the Shanghai Piano Competition at the age of seven and again at nine.
 At eleven, Zhang gave tours in all the major cities in China performing Beethoven and Mozart Sonatas and the complete Chopin Etudes Op.
 10. At twelve, Zhang won the 4th International Tchaikovsky Competition for Young Musicians, becoming the youngest winner in the history of the competition.
 In 2004, he made his debut at the 49th International Chopin Festival in Duszniki, Poland, performing the complete Chopin Etudes Op.
 25.

 In 2005, Zhang moved to the United States to attend the Curtis Institute of Music with a full-tuition scholarship as a Harold and Helene Schonberg Fellow to study under the world-renowned Gary Graffman, who also taught Lang Lang and Yuja Wang.
 The following year, he made his debut with the Philadelphia Orchestra performing Rachmaninov's Second Piano Concerto.

 In October 2007, at just 17 years of age Zhang became the youngest winner of the China International Piano Competition; and in 2008, at the age of 18, he made his Carnegie Hall debut with the New York Youth Symphony performing Mozart's D minor Concerto K.466 and the world premiere of a commissioned work by Ryan Gallagher.